 Speaking of storage, iPods have serious amounts of it.
 When I bought it, the iPod Classic was offered with 80GB or 120GB.
 I went for the 80, and seven years later, with two weeks’ worth of songs, a handful of full-length movies, and a bunch of photos, only half of that is in use.

 Get those large files off your phone (high-quality music tracks can take up around 4MB each) — the iPod has plenty of room for all your guilty pleasures, and then some.

 In our time together, my iPod has been through some tough times.
 It’s fallen off more top bunks than I care to admit, from New Zealand to Panama.
 It swam in a puddle of beer aboard a boat in Malawi.

 I found it buried in the bottom of my backpack after losing it for five days in Thailand, crushed under the weight of a week’s worth of dirty laundry.
 After all of that, it came out the other side with barely a scratch.

 I swear, that thing could live through World War Z and be there to see the rebirth of civilization.

 Peace of Mind

 As contradictory as it sounds, if I were to have one device stolen at any point in my travels, I’d prefer it was my iPod.
-Even when new it didn’t cost nearly as much as my MacBook or iPhone, and after seven years with me, I can say its job has been more than done by this point.
+Even when new, it didn’t cost nearly as much as my MacBook or iPhone.
+After seven years with me, I can say its job has been more than done by this point.
 It owes me nothing.